spack/spack/lib/spack/docs/basic_usage.rst

 The first thing you likely want to do with spack is to install some software.
 Before that, you need to know what's available.
-You can see avaialble package names either using the :ref:`package-list`, or using the commands below.
+You can see available package names either using the :ref:`package-list`, or using the commands below.

 .. _spack-list: